 The OtterBox 65 Venture Cooler is a direct comparison to the YETI Tundra 65 and here is how they stack up.

 The ice chests match up in terms of durability, capacity, and cooling.
-They both excellently made and will last you on hundred of adventures no matter how daring.
+They are both excellently made and will last you on hundred of adventures no matter how daring.

-The hinge on the Otterbox is not as durable, to be bear safe you have to buy a $100 locking kit, there are fewer sizes to choose from, the warranty is 4 years shorter, and the handles can make it awkward to store.
+The hinge on the Otterbox wheeled cooler is not as durable, to be bear safe you have to buy a $100 locking kit, there are fewer sizes to choose from, the warranty is 4 years shorter, and the handles can make it awkward to store.

 Overall you’ll save yourself $50 by going for the Otterbox and get a cooler that is pretty much just as good as the equivalent YETI.
 You’ll have to sacrifice the cooler to be bear safe though and be ok with a shorter warranty.